Portugao/german/docs/de/dev/persistent_handlers.rst

     abstract public function filter($input);
 }

-MyModule sollte nun einen persistenten Listener für 'module.multihook.get_providers' registrieren, mit dem folgenden Code in Installer.php
+MyModule should now register a persistent listener for 'module.multihook.get_providers' using the following code in Installer.php

     EventUtil::registerPersistentModuleHandler('MyModule', 'module.multihook.get_providers', array('MyModule_Listeners', 'getProvider'));

-In einer separaten Datei lib/MyModule/Listeners.php wird der folgende Code platziert (zum Empfangen der $events).
+In a separate file lib/MyModule/Listeners.php you place the following code (this is what receives the $events).

     class MyModule_Listeners
     {